bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 ### The Letters

 ### The Tomes
-The chest itself is a relatively small object of oak and iron.
-Kendra, nervous about the contents, offers the key to the PCs to give them the honor of opening the chest.
-The key fits the lock perfectly, and within are several old tomes and one relatively new one.
-The newest tome sits on the top and bears the phrase “Read me now!” scratched into the leather cover.

-- Manual of the Order of the Palatine Eye
+The chest itself was a relatively small object of oak and iron.
+Kendra, nervous about the contents, handed the key to the Torrin to have the honor of opening the chest.
+The key fit the lock perfectly, and within wer several old tomes and one relatively new one that sat on the top and had a note with the phrase “Read me now!” attached to its leather cover.
+Ihrin flipped through the journal and discovered that some of the entries had been circled in a red pen.
-	- Razvan does not recognize it
-	- Torrin does not recognize it
-	- Ludmilla does not recognize it
-	- Ihrin does not recognize it, but offers her appraisal that the lock is of exceptional quality
-	- Calvinus does not recognize it.
-- Calvinus is most interested in the On Verified Madness tome
-- Razvan flips through The Umbral Leaves tome
-- Emain flips through Serving Your Hunger tome with disdain
-- Torrin has another drink and chats with Kendra
-- Ihrin flips through the journal and discovered that some of the entries had been circled in a red pen.
 Calling the others over, she found the first marked entry dated ten years back.

 > The Whispering Way is more than just a cabal of necromancers.
 I see that now.
 Undeath is their fountain of youth.
 Uncovering their motivation does not place me at ease as I thought it might.
 Their desire to be eternal simply makes them more dangerous.